LaurentRDC/scikit-ued/docs/source/tutorials/structure.rst

 In the case where atoms are given as an asymmetric unit cell and a set of symmetry operators, you can use the :func:`symmetry_expansion` function to generate a set of *unique* atoms (even if some symmetry operators might be redundant).
+The generated set of atoms can be passed to the constructor of :class:`Crystal`.

 Crystal attributes
 ------------------